ArkoSammy12/creeper-healing/README.md

 }
 ```
 Specify the namespace (in this case `minecraft:`), then the name of the block.
 The blocks on the right are the blocks that will be used to heal the blocks on the left.
-Note that the minimum value for both delays is 1.
-Trying to set either of them below 1, will just set it back to 1.

   - `heal_on_flowing_water`: Change whether or not the mod should heal blocks where there is currently flowing water.
 Change between `true` and `false`.
 This setting is `true` by default.

   - `heal_on_flowing_lava`: Change whether or not the mod should heal blocks where there is currently flowing lava.
 Change between `true` and `false`.
 This setting is `true` by default.

+**Note**: The minimum value for both delays is 1.
+Trying to set either of them below 1, will just set it back to 1.

 ## Building